Skip to content

 Military occupation

-As a specific form of IACs, military occupation must fulfil the following cumulative conditions:
+When an active IAC involves a military occupation, the situation is usually classified as a single IAC.
+As a specific form of IAC, military occupation must fulfil all of the three following conditions:

-• The armed forces of a State are physically present in a foreign territory without the consent of the effective local government in place at the time of the invasion;
+• The armed forces of a State are present in a foreign territory without the valid consent of the government that was in place at the time of the invasion;

-• The effective local government in place at the time of the invasion has been or can be rendered substantially or completely incapable of exerting its powers by virtue of the foreign forces’ unconsented-to presence;
+• The government that was in place at the time of the invasion has been rendered substantially or completely incapable of exerting its powers by virtue of the presence of the foreign forces;